 For the both cases above, you will have same time of 7 to 7.5 years for repayment, which is genuinely sensible.

 Scholarships:The big S. Scholarships are a boon as gaining an education in US is expensive and Indian students need all the help possible when it comes to funds.
 One of the major mistakes students make in their quest for scholarship is assuming that scholarship deadlines and application deadlines are the same and apply to scholarship with the admission form itself.

 This is a question that has been the main concern for students.
 Quite an embarrassing number of Indian students don’t know where to even apply for scholarships, forget about acquiring one.
 You have to start with the college website of your preferred college.
 Check the website to gain information on which office is offering the scholarship, whether it’s the Financial Aid office or the Academic Department offering the scholarship.
 Then you have to look for the Scholarships for international students page.
 There is no specific list that can provide all the information to you.
 You have to figure things out on your own for the most part.

-Regardless of the fact that the scholarship is mentioned or not on the website, you can ask for the scholarship scheme by mailing to various authorities in the offices.
+Regardless of the fact that details regarding the scholarship is mentioned or not on the university website, you can ask for the scholarship scheme by mailing to various authorities in the offices.
 To gain more information on this visit: